-A longstanding priority for the College is to educate the public and physicians about the remarkable effectiveness and safety of colonoscopy in the hands of trained and skilled endoscopists.
-PowerPoint slides for physicians, patient education materials including a video, and the ACG CRC Screening Guideline are among the resources for physicians.
+A longstanding priority for American College of Gastroenterology is to educate the public and physicians about the remarkable effectiveness and safety of colonoscopy in the hands of trained and skilled endoscopists.
+PowerPoint slides for physicians, patient education materials including a video, and the ACG CRC Screening Guidelines are among the resources for physicians.

 ACG has developed a range of graphics, including two powerful and informative infographics, to help in your colorectal cancer awareness efforts.
-The College encourages you to print and share these with your patients, on your website, in your office and via social media channels such as Twitter and Facebook
+The College encourages you to print and share these with your patients, on your website, in your office, and via social media channels such as Twitter and Facebook.
+Explore more downloadable graphics.

 Highlights of March CRC Month: Media & Community Outreach